FlowWest/feather-mini-snorkel/data-raw/qc_mini_snorkel_data.md

 ```

     ##
-    ##    Direct Sunlight        Mainchannel Mainchannel Branch        Sidechannel
+    ##        Mainchannel Mainchannel Branch        Sidechannel
-    ##                  1               4910               2483               2783
+    ##               4812               2408               2606

 **NA and Unknown Values**

-There are 152 NA values
+There are 149 NA values

 ## Summary of identified issues